-Cushlon engulfs the foam core in a carrier-type coverage.
+Cushlon engulfs the foam core in carrier-type coverage.
 This durable component acts as a reinforcing foundation that prevents sagging or breakdown.
 Though it’s sturdy, it still contributes cushioning and resiliency to the underfoot experience.

 There are pressurized air pockets in the heel and forefoot sections.
-Termed the Zoom Air, these plastic pieces have compressed air inside them.
+Termed Zoom Air, these plastic pieces have compressed air inside them.
 They add some more cushioning and shock absorption, which may ultimately heighten the overall experience of the wearer.

 A molded sock liner is placed right above the chief cushioning foam.
 It cushions the arch and other underfoot spaces which aren’t usually supported.